runar-labs/runar-rust/README.md

 ---

-### Quick Example
+### Quick Examples

+#### Basic Math Service

-Runar's declarative macros let you expose functionality with just a few lines of code:
+Runar's declarative macros let you expose functionality with just a few lines of code.
+Note that macros are now applied to both the struct and impl blocks:

 ```rust
 use anyhow::{anyhow, Result};